omaiss/DevOps-Course2024/README.md

 ## Learning Outcomes

 ### DevOps Learning Journey
-👉 <a id="learning-outcome" href="https://github.com/omaiss/DevOps-Course2024/blob/main/DevOps%20Learning%20Journey.md">Check out my Learning Journey</a>
 This document captures the essence of my DevOps learning path, highlighting the tools, concepts, and best practices I’ve picked up along the way.
 It’s a reflective guide for anyone curious about how I’ve grown in this field.
+👉 <a id="learning-outcome" href="https://github.com/omaiss/DevOps-Course2024/blob/main/DevOps%20Learning%20Journey.md">Check out my Learning Journey</a>

 ### Blog Summary
 👉 <a id="blog-summary" href="https://github.com/omaiss/DevOps-Course2024/tree/main/Blogs">Read the Blog Summary</a>
-Dive into my curated summaries of insightful blogs that explore cutting-edge DevOps topics, such as Podman and Kubernetes Ingress.
-These summaries break down complex concepts into simple, digestible insights.

 ### Tooling Guide
 👉 <a id="tooling-guide" href="#">Coming Soon</a>
-This section will soon include a hands-on guide to the DevOps tools I’ve explored, providing tips, tricks, and practical examples to help you get started with containerization, orchestration, CI/CD, and more.

 ## 📘 DevOps Blog Summaries
 Welcome to my DevOps learning repository!
 Below, you'll find summaries of two insightful blogs that delve into cutting-edge containerization and traffic management tools: **Podman** and **Kubernetes Ingress**.